PeterChou1/dungeonio/README.md

 Multiplayer IO game built on Node.JS, colyseus.JS, and Phaser

-colyseus.JS is networking library used for communicating between client and server built ontop of websocket protocall Phaser is the client side game engine used to render
+colyseus.JS is networking library used for communicating between client and server built ontop of websocket protocol Phaser is the client side game engine used to render